Sega World Bournemouth

 Rebirth

 Amid large losses in the company and later ceasing operations fully, Leisure Exchange sold the arcade to ex-Bowlplex managing director Tracy Standish, who chose to run the arcade independently.
 In 2012, the arcade was given a brand new name: "Prize Central", with a new focus on ticket redemption games.
 In 2013, the arcade purchased some of the machines formerly housed at the then-closed Sega Park Southampton, such as Ferrari F355 Challenge and Daytona USA, and with stickers from them still intact.
-At the end of August, A year later, the venue renamed again to "Fun Central" and older machines getting removed fairly soon afterward, with others like Dancing Stage Euromix, Time Crisis 4, Let's Go Jungle and a 3-player deluxe setup of OutRun 2 SP being the sole titles to remain after this, alongside new Transformers Human Alliance, Sonic Sports Air Hockey and Basketball machines bought from Sega Amusements.
+In August 2013, the venue was renamed again to "Fun Central" and older machines getting removed fairly soon afterward, with others like Dancing Stage Euromix, Time Crisis 4, Let's Go Jungle and a 3-player deluxe setup of OutRun 2 SP being the sole titles to remain after this, alongside new Transformers Human Alliance, Sonic Sports Air Hockey and Basketball machines bought from Sega Amusements.
 Social media channels set up for the arcade would also occasionally post about its Sega-owned origins.

-In December 2019, the arcade announced that they would transition to become a Bowling Alley and rename itself as "Bowl Central", with the addition of a 6-lane bowling alley and restaurant being constructed in the disused Quasar space, which constantly was where Sega World's bowling lanes once were.
-The venue would see its re-opening in February 2020 to major success, with a second Bowl Central venue opening in March 2023 in Fareham.
+In December 2019, Fun Central announced that it would transition to become a Bowling Alley and rename itself as "Bowl Central", with the addition of a 6-lane bowling alley and restaurant being constructed in the disused Quasar space, which constantly was where Sega World's bowling lanes once were.
+The venue would see its re-opening in February 2020 to major success, with a second Bowl Central venue opening in March 2023 in Fareham and additional plans for more venues.

 Branding